-3.1 The AND Register
+3.1 The SEND Register

 Kingstone Academy Trust seeks to provide appropriate support to all pupils within class.
-If a pupil is identified as having an additional need he/she will be placed on the Additional Needs (AND) Register under a single school-based category for children who need extra specialist support.
-This replaces the previously used graduated approach of School action ScA, School Action ScA+.
+If a pupil is identified as having an additional need he/she will be placed on the SEND Register.
 Special educational needs and provision can be considered as falling under four broad areas:

 - Communication and interaction

 - Cognition and learning

-- Social, mental and emotional health
+- · Social, mental and emotional health

 - Sensory and/or physical

-All members of staff have access to a copy of the AND register, which is amended as new information is received.
-A printed copy is displayed in the Staffroom, with individual amendments made as and when new information is received e.g. an accident/illness has occurred which significantly impacts upon a student's wellbeing.
-A live document is found in the common staff AND folder.
+All members of staff have access to a copy of the SEND register with individual amendments made when new information is received e.g. an accident/illness has occurred which significantly impacts upon a student's well-being.
+A live document is found in the SEND folder on SharePoint.
+The document contains links to a pupil's EHCP where appropriate, a pupil's one page profile containing personal targets.
+The one page profile provides a succinct overview of a pupils needs, and suggestions of the best way staff can support them.

-3.2 Interventions
+3.21 Interventions

 The SENDCo and the pupil's subject teachers, in discussion with the child's parents, will decide on the action needed to help the pupil to progress in the light of their earlier assessment.
 Pupils' needs can be met on a short-term or long-term basis, depending on the level of and nature of need.
 We aim to match additional educational provision to individual pupil needs so each pupil can learn and progress.
-The HUB offers a number of interventions for pupils in the following areas:
+The school offers a number of interventions for pupils in the following areas:

 - To provide different learning materials or special equipment. - To introduce some group or individual support. - To devote adult time to devising the nature of the planned intervention and to monitoring its effectiveness. - To undertake staff development and training, including e-learning aimed at introducing more effective strategies.
-Access to LA support services for one-off occasional advice on strategies or equipment or for staff training. - To provide effective intervention without the need for regular or ongoing input from external agencies.
+Access to LA support services for one-off occasional advice on strategies or equipment or for staff training. - To provide effective intervention without the need for regular or ongoing input from external agencies. - Pastoral, Social, Emotional and Mental health support, is also provided through Forest School Nurture groups to years 7 and 8.